Baby’s First Bolognese Sauce

 - In a separate pan, dry fry the minced beef until browned, stirring occasionally.

 - Add to the onion and carrot.
-Pour over the tomato and basil sauce, boiling water or stock and add the thyme and pinch of sugar.
+Pour over the tomato sauce, boiling water or stock and add the thyme and pinch of sugar.

 - Cover and cook over a low heat for about 12 minutes.